OtkurO/Hackday-Project/README.md

 #Hackday Project

-This is a project for our Hackday during the javascript course.
+This is a project for a Hackday during javascript course.
 The app is Crossword - a word puzzle game.